TigersUniverse/Hypernex.Docs/docs/engine-api/runtime/index.md

 [RemoveOnUpdate](removeonupdate.md) | void | Removes a SandboxFunc that was marked to OnUpdate [OnLateUpdate](onlateupdate.md) | void | Invokes a SandboxFunc on [LateUpdate](https://docs.unity3d.com/ScriptReference/MonoBehaviour.LateUpdate.html)
-[RemoveOnLateUpdate](removeonlateupdate.md) | void | Removes a SandboxFunc that was marked to OnLateUpdate
+[RemoveOnLateUpdate](removeonlateupdate.md) | void | Removes a SandboxFunc that was marked to OnLateUpdate RepeatSeconds | void | Repeats a SandboxFunc for a desired about of seconds RemoveRepeatSeconds | void | Removes an Existing SanboxFunc associated with a repeat RunAfterSeconds | void | Invokes a SandboxFunc after a desired amount of seconds